Hitanshuser50/StackFlow/README.md

 ### 💰 Delegators

 > “I went from staking based on vibes to staking based on strategy.
-Huge difference.” — *James, SOL Holder*
+Huge difference.”

 - Discover trustworthy, value-aligned validators
 - Rebalance your stake based on actual validator health